 - Excessive sun exposure has been shown to affect hair growth and hair loss (and isn’t good in the first place due to skin cancer and related concerns)

 - Smoking has been shown in some studies to have a link with baldness and hair loss.

 - Excessive hair treatments, which are less common for men but still may occur, can also damage hair follicles and create thinning hair, hair loss, or baldness – perms, hot oil treatments, rollers, curling irons, and similar should be avoided or minimized

 Much Remains Unknown or Poorly Understood

-The range of non-genetic factors mentioned above show that there is still much that isn’t fully understood when it comes to baldness and hair loss.
+The range of non-genetic factors mentioned above shows that there is still much that isn’t fully understood regarding baldness and hair loss.
 That applies for both sexes – if anything, male pattern hair loss, because it is so much more common, is more well-understood than female thinning hair or hair loss.
 Those are just some of the reasons why there is no guarantee, no easy test to take that will tell you whether or not you will go bald, have thinning hair, or deal with hair loss in your lifetime; at what age it may start; or exactly what you should or shouldn’t do to avoid triggering hair loss.
 However, enough is understood about the mechanics of male pattern baldness and hair loss, and the hormonal/chemical pathways that seem to cause it, that several largely effective treatments have been developed.